blurryface-1/Wine-Quality-Analysis-Updated/README.md

 # Wine-Analysis-Updated

-Predicting the Quality of Red and White Wine using for Random Forest Classifier, Data Visualizations and Data Analysis.
+Predicting the Quality of Red and White Wine using Random Forest Classifier, Data Visualizations and Data Analysis.

 This project contains a jupyter notebook and python file, and using concepts like:
 * Data Extraction